-Representatives from NDE travelled to the DRC Plymouth, Minnesota Scoring Center (February 5-20, 2015) to collaborate with DRC Scoring Directors and Team Leaders during three-day training sessions.
-The content specialist, scoring director, 4 team leaders, and a representative from NDE worked cooperatively to review and discuss all of the training materials, and to consensus score a number of additional validity papers for each grade.
-Team leaders were required to annotate all of their training materials with notes from the training sessions.
-To facilitate scoring consistency, it was imperative that each team leader imparted the same rationale for each response as the other team leaders used.
+Representatives from NDE were on site at the Plymouth, Minnesota Scoring Center (February 4-12, 2016) to collaborate with DRC Scoring Directors and Team Leaders during three-day training sessions.
+The scoring Project Manager, Scoring Director, thirteen Team Leaders, and a representative from NDE worked cooperatively to review and discuss all of the training materials, and to consensus score a number of additional validity papers for each grade.

-Two days of reader training took place on February 10-11, 2015 for grades 8 and 11, and February 17-18, 2015 for grade 4, at the DRC Scoring Center.
-Reader training began with the scoring director providing an intensive review of the analytic scoring rubric, and the anchor papers in the scoring guide.
+Two days of reader training took place on February 9-10, 2016, for grades 8 and 11, and February 16-17, 2016, for grade 4.
+Reader training began with the Scoring Director providing an intensive review of the analytic scoring rubric and the anchor papers in the scoring guide.
 Next, readers practiced by independently scoring the responses in the training sets.
-After each training set, the scoring director or team leaders led a thorough discussion of the responses, either in a room-wide or small-group setting.
+After each training set, the Scoring Director or Team Leaders led a thorough discussion of the responses, either in a room-wide or a small-group setting.

-Once the scoring rubric, anchor sets, and training sets were thoroughly discussed, each rater was required to demonstrate understanding of the scoring criteria by qualifying (i.e., scoring with acceptable agreement to the true scores) on at least one of the qualifying sets.
-Readers who failed to achieve 70% exact agreement on the first qualifying set were given additional, individual training.
-Readers who did not perform at the required level of agreement by the end of the qualifying process were not allowed to score any student responses.
-These individuals were removed from the pool of potential readers in DRC's imaging system and released from the project.
-38 readers were qualified to score Nebraska grade 4 student writing responses, 35 readers were qualified to score Nebraska grade 8 student writing responses, and 33 readers were qualified to score Nebraska grade 11 student writing responses.
+Once the scoring rubric, anchor sets, and training sets were thoroughly discussed, each reader was required to demonstrate understanding of the scoring criteria by qualifying

+(i.e., scoring with acceptable agreement to the true scores) on at least one of the qualifying sets.
+Readers who failed to achieve 70% exact agreement on the first qualifying set were given additional, individual training before proceeding to subsequent qualifying sets.
+Readers were required to achieve 70% exact agreement in each domain on at least of the qualifying sets in order to stay on the project and score any live student responses.
+In 2016, 56 readers were qualified to score Nebraska grade 4 student writing responses, 44 readers were qualified to score Nebraska grade 8 student writing responses, and 45 readers were qualified to score Nebraska grade 11 student writing responses.

-Following training and qualifying, a period of paired scoring took place, when readers were required to work cooperatively to score live responses and discuss and agree on the appropriate score.
-Once team leaders were satisfied with their performance, the readers were permitted to score independently while being monitored closely.
+Following training and qualifying, a period of paired scoring took place, during which pairs of readers were required to work cooperatively to score live responses by discussing and agreeing on the appropriate score.
+Once Team Leaders were satisfied with their performance, the readers were permitted to score independently while being monitored closely.